kovuzera/kovuzera/README.md

 ### Welcome to my GitHub!

-- 🔭 Currently working on personal projects for practice!
+- 🎯 Currently working on web development skills!
-- 🌱 Studying ReactJS and Typescript
+- 👨‍💻 Studying ReactJS and Typescript
+- 🌟 My goal is to help people through code!
 - 😄 He/Him

 <div>